alphagov/notifications-admin/docs/index.md

   4. You can upload a CSV file containing a header row matching the placeholders in your template, and data rows with values to use for the placeholders.

-  5. Send an sms or email notification.
+  5. Send a text or email notification.

   6. If you intend to use the GOV.UK Notify API, create a new API key.
 This will be used to connect to the GOV.UK Notify API.